liamdebeasi/neurala-coding-test/README.md

 ## Project Notes
 * This app is not served over HTTPS by default.
 In a production setting, we would want to serve it over HTTPS and enable secure session management in `index.js:60`
 * Session management is stored in memory by default and as a result, would not likely scale very well.
-In a production setting, we would want to use a more scalable session store (See: [Compatible Session Stores]: https://www.npmjs.com/package/express-session#compatible-session-stores)
+In a production setting, we would want to use a more scalable session store (See: [Compatible Session Stores](https://www.npmjs.com/package/express-session#compatible-session-stores))